ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

         ??? success "Answer"

-            We requested a 4$\times$4$\times$4 grid but instead in the ouput file indicates 10 k-points are being calculated.
-This is because Quantum espresso uses crystal symmetries to relate certain k-points and to reduce the computational load.
+            We requested a 4$\times$4$\times$4 grid but instead in the ouput file indicates 10 k-points are being used.
+This is because Quantum Espresso uses crystal symmetries to relate certain k-points and to reduce the computational load.

-    - What are the eigenvalues and occupations?
+    - What are the eigenvalues?

         ??? success "Answer"
             For periodic systems, we have a set of band energies for each